 Family-Friendly Bike Trails

 Just as much as Pemberton is a great place for extreme mountain biking, it is a wonderful place for families to cycle.
-A large part of why this is the case is due to the Sea-to-Sky trail, an initiative spearheaded by Allison MacDonald, a local Pembertonian who back in the day was an extreme mountain biker.
+There are several beginner biking trails in and around Pemberton as well as the local Pemberton BMX track and the annual Slow Food Cycle Sunday event that takes place in August.
+There is also the 180km Sea-to-Sky trail, an initiative spearheaded by Allison MacDonald, a local Pembertonian who back in the day was an extreme mountain biker.
 So things come full circle.

 The Sea to Sky Trail Project

 The Sea to Sky Trail is a 180-kilometre, non-motorized, multi-use trail that literally connects the communities of the Sea to Sky Corridor, from Squamish to D’Arcy.

 The Sea to Sky Trail project is made possible by the Squamish-Lillooet Regional District (SLRD) and partners such as the District of Squamish, the Resort Municipality of Whistler, Village of Pemberton, Dakine, Trails BC and the Government of BC.

 Another important aspect of The Sea to Sky trail is that it is part of the shared traditional territories of the Lil’wat, Squamish and In-SHUCK-ch First Nations.
 As Allison mentioned, she is working in partnership with Johnny Jones, the Cultural Technician for the Lil’wat nation.
 They are working together to make sure that the trail respects all culturally sensitive places in the Lil’wat nation territory.